In Gaza, Displaced Women Recount Lives Upended By War

 They first fled south towards the central city of Deir al-Balah.
 However, the homeowners who took them in soon asked them to leave.

-It was "out of fear that journalists would be targeted" by Israeli strikes, Bayed told AFP.
+It was“out of fear that journalists would be targeted” by Israeli strikes, Bayed said.

 They set off again for Khan Yunis, in the south, but their plans were thwarted once again.
 The Israeli army issued an evacuation order for those in the area, sending them further south near the border with Egypt.